Hamilton's Far Cry 6 Field Watch Gets In On Virtual And Real-Life Action

-Introducing the Hamilton Khaki Field Titanium Automatic Far Cry 6 Limited Edition watch, which keeps on ticking in-game as well as in real life.
+Fans of first-person shooter, Far Cry will want to get their hands on the Hamilton Khaki Field Titanium Automatic Far Cry 6 Limited Edition watch.
+The new stylish watch is designed to keep on ticking in-game as well as in real life.

-That’s right, with the pandemic causing the gaming industry to boom, Hamilton capitalised on a partnership with the popular first-person shooter game franchise, Far Cry 6.
+That’s right, with the pandemic causing the gaming industry to boom, Hamilton capitalised on a partnership with the popular video game franchise, Far Cry 6.

 Players will get to wear a custom Hamilton watch on-screen in the action-adventure video game.
 A seamless fit for character Dani Rojas, the Khaki Field Titanium Automatic brings yet another level of reality to the first-person-shooter game and features gameplay benefits that help players during their journey.